-Sail (YC S19) was a collaborative infinite canvas web browser based on Chromium.
-As a founding engineer, I was responsible for translating and implementing designs into code, and working alongside a senior designer to craft the user interface and experience.
-Sail was built on top of the Chromium browser, which meant it had all the features of a modern web browser, such as extensions, web apps, and compatibility with all websites.
+Sail (YC-backed) was a collaborative infinite canvas web browser based on Chromium.
+As a founding engineer, I worked end-to-end from initial concept through prototype to production deployment.
+I owned the front-end architecture and real-time collaboration features, moving fast with full ownership alongside a senior designer and one other engineer.
+Starting from the initial product vision, I drove development through rapid prototyping cycles and eventually into our production deployment.
+Sail later evolved and pivoted to become Muddy.
 Our tech stack included React, Recoil, GraphQL, Redis, and MongoDB, in addition to a custom Chromium fork with C++/JS bindings to access browser capabilities.
 For design and prototyping, we used Figma, Framer, and Rive.

 Cards live in spaces and can be created through the Sail command palette.
 Sail supports web cards, live web pages (leveraging the chromium browser), note cards built with Prosemirror to allow for rich text editing and formatting, image cards for displaying images, and message cards to communicate with others in a chat thread.